sissbruecker/linkding/docs/how-to.md

 For more info see here: https://paul.kinlan.me/use-bookmarklets-on-chrome-on-android/

+## Using HTTP Shortcuts app on Android

+**Note** This allows you to share URL from any app to bookmark it to linkding

+- Install HTTP Shortcuts from [Play Store](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts) or [F-Droid](https://f-droid.org/en/packages/ch.rmy.android.http_shortcuts/).

+- Download [linkding_shortcut.json](../linkding_shortcut.json) from this repository.

+- Open HTTP Shortcuts, tap the 3-dot-button at the top-right corner, tap `Import/Export`, then tap `Import from file`.

+- Select the json file you downloaded earlier, go back, tap the 3-dot-button again, then tap `Variables`.

+- Edit the `values` of `linkding_instance`, `linkding_tag` and `linkding_api_token`.

+Try using share button on an app, a new item `Send to...` should appear on the share sheet.
+You can also manually share by tapping the shortcut inside the HTTP Shortcuts app itself.

 ## Create a share action on iOS for adding bookmarks to linkding

 This how-to explains how to make use of the app shortcuts iOS app to create a share action that can be used in Safari for adding bookmarks to your linkding instance.